shwezhu/shwezhu.github.io/content/post/linux/002-bash-basics.md

 ```

 The code between back quotes will be executed, and if there is output, you can save it into a variable,

+### 5.3.
+Double quotes

+The statement in the table about double qoutes probably not accurate, actually, `*` may acts like it remains its spcecial meaning in double quotes:

+- Without any special options:

+  - Inside double quotes (`"`), the asterisk retains its literal meaning and does not perform globbing (expansion to match filenames).

+  - For example, `"*"` will be treated as a literal asterisk character.

+- With some spcecial options:
+  - `find . -name "*.sh" -type f `, in the command the `-name "*.sh"` the `"*.sh"` acts as a pattern, the double quotes prevent the shell from interpreting the asterisk as a wildcard character and expanding it to match filenames in the current directory.
+  - Therefore, in the given command, `"*.c"` is treated as a literal string by the shell.
+The `find` command receives the pattern `"*.c"` as an argument, and it performs the matching internally during its execution.
+  - Which acts like the `*` doesn't lose its special meaning.

 ## 6. `$` & `*` in bash